You want smart political talk without the meltdowns?

 I don't think it matters.

-Because when I learned how to shoot, my mother had a revolver next to her bed, and it was a loaded revolver, and I was a curious kid, and she didn't want a curious kid not to know the danger that was in the house.
+And I was a curious kid, and she didn't want a curious kid not to know the danger that was in the house.

 On and on and on.

-And then at the end of the hour, the guy says, All right, I want you to tell me everything that I just told you.
+And then at the end of the hour, the guy says, all right, I want you to tell me everything that I just told you.

-And then the guy said, Great.
+And then the guy said, great.

 And then at a young age, I learned the safety and use and respect that everybody should have for firearms.